technovangelist/rivet-ollama/README.md

 # Rivet Example Plugin - Python Execution
 ## Converting to a Rivet Plugin for Ollama

+This plugin is available as a NPM plugin.
+Just enter `rivet-ollama`

 This project is an example of a [Rivet](https://github.com/Ironclad/rivet) plugin that allows you to execute Python code in a Rivet node.

 - [Using the plugin](#using-the-plugin)